Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 15th in MLB.
+- The Giants pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants have a 3.94 team ERA that ranks ninth across all league pitching staffs.
+- The Giants have a 3.95 team ERA that ranks ninth among all league pitching staffs.

+- Webb (9-9) is looking for his 10th win when he gets the starting nod for the Giants in his 26th start of the season.
+He's put together a 3.42 ERA in 163 2/3 innings pitched, with 157 strikeouts.

-- His last time out was on Sunday against the Texas Rangers, when the right-hander went 4 1/3 innings, surrendering six earned runs while giving up nine hits.
+- In his most recent time out on Sunday against the Texas Rangers, the right-hander threw 8 2/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.